DIY Wet Wipes (Why Flushing Regular Wipes Will Clog Your Drains)

 Flushing DIY Wipes is a Costly Nightmare

-If you’ve been flushing wipes and haven’t had any problems, then it’s only a matter of time before something goes wrong.
+If you’ve been flushing wipes and haven’t had any problems, then it’s only a matter of time before you get a clog.
 Flushing inappropriate items has always been a problem, but with the many brands of disposable wipes released into the market, the problem has been getting worse.

 Aging plumbing systems only serve to make matters worse.
 A number of older sewer systems are constructed of iron pipes, Orangeburg, concrete or clay.